Tomdxniel/Catan-Dice/README.md

 Assignment 2 for COMP1110 is built on the basic Catan Dice Game.
 You can find (and may want to refer to) the rules for this game too on [the Catan web site](https://www.catan.com/).
-However, the description here is be self-contained; you should not have any need to look at the COMP1110 assignment.
+However, the description here is self-contained; you should not have any need to look at the COMP1110 assignment.

 ## Game Overview